SaHHiiLL/JClash/README.md

 JClash clash=new JClash(username,password);
 ```

-- *Note: there's also a no args construstor which you can use, **IF** you have inilized `JClash` with your username and
+- *Note: there's also a no args constructor which you can use, **IF** you have initialized `JClash` with your username and
   password.*

 - All api requests are asynchronous by using `CompletableFuture`.
 Completable future gives the user the flexibility to